What is an Insurance Score?

 For auto insurance scores, some of the factors that are taken into are tickets, accidents, and any insurance claims that you may have filed within a certain time period.
 These factors are obvious indicators of how risky or dangerous someone is when driving.
 Some companies are being creative with how they look at risk factors.
 For example, Metromile rates are based on the amount of driving (for more information, see our Metromile review).

 Your auto insurance score will have a bearing on determining how much you will be required to pay in premium for your auto insurance policy.
 In some cases, a poor auto insurance score might cause an insurance company to decline coverage.

 How is Your Insurance Score Determined?

-Your insurance score (also known as insurance credit score) is based in large part on your overall credit rating.
+Your insurance score is based in large part on your overall credit rating.
 This is because historical data reveals that there is a distinct correlation between one’s credit rating and the amount of insurance claims that they file.
-The insurance score that you are ultimately given is therefore based on a combination of your credit score and your past insurance claim filing history.
+The insurance score that you are ultimately given is based on a combination of your credit score and your past insurance claim filing history.

 There are very few individuals who possess a perfect insurance score – although this figure is not impossible to obtain.
 However, it is very possible to reach a good insurance score, which leads to paying a lower amount of premium for your coverage.

 What is a Good Insurance Score Range?
 What is a Bad Insurance Score?